Higher Education Academic Credit Transfer Procedure

 C. Approving and documenting new precedents Course Coordinator (or nominee)

-1. Table for ratification at Course Committee.
+1. Table for noting at Institute Board and Curriculum Committee.

 D Recording credit transfer decisions